-Demonstrate knowledge, skill and competency in decision making and the application of physiological assessments, exercise interventions, and educational strategies relevant to the scope of practice of an Accredited Exercise Physiologist.

-UC graduates are professional: Employ up-to-date and relevant knowledge and skills.
+Apply theoretical and practical knowledge of the structure and function of the human body relevant to the scope of practice of an Accredited Exercise Physiology.
+UC graduates are professional: Employ up-to-date and relevant knowledge and skills; and use creativity, critical thinking, analysis and research skills to solve theoretical and real-world problems.

-UC graduates are global citizens: Adopt an informed and balanced approach across professional and international boundaries.
+UC graduates are global citizens: Communicate effectively in diverse cultural and social settings; and make creative use of technology in their learning and professional lives.

-UC graduates are lifelong learners: Reflect on their own practice, updating and adapting their knowledge and skills for continual professional and academic development.
+UC graduates are lifelong learners: Reflect on their own practice, updating and adapting their knowledge and skills for continual professional and academic development; adapt to complexity, ambiguity and change by being flexible and keen to engage with new ideas; and evaluate and adopt new technology.